 - Two letters of recommendation as character references, must be submitted with each application.

 - Two passport size photographs.
 These photographs become the property of CPAC and may be used for promotional purposes.

 - Proof of status in Canada (Citizen or Landed Immigrant).

-Based on the following criteria, several individuals will be selected for Scholarships by a CPAC Scholarship Selection Committee:
+Based on the following criteria, two individuals will be selected for one of our scholarships by a CPAC Scholarship Selection Committee:

 - Applicant’s response to the essay question